 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-This guidebook describes Offa's Dyke Path National Trail, a 177-mile long-distance walk along the English-Welsh border between Sedbury (near Chepstow) and Prestatyn.
+This guidebook describes Offa's Dyke Path National Trail, a 177 mile (283km) long-distance walk along the English and Welsh border between Sedbury (near Chepstow) and Prestatyn.
 The guidebook is split into 12 stages with suggestions for planning alternative itineraries.
 With 1:25K OS map booklet.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.

 Windows and Mac OS X - you'll need to install the free Adobe Digital Editions software. eBooks can be printed, but only from the first computer that you download your eBook onto (Full list of supported devices).

 Apple iPad - using the Cicerone Guides iPad App, available free from the App Store.